MUS 001: MATERIALS OF MUSIC I, 3 credit hrs.

 Arranging and composing for small and large jazz ensembles.
 Proper notation, voicing, ranges and various combinations of the instruments and sections are studied.
 All work is done using music notation software.
 Projects are performed and recorded by one of the Drake Jazz Ensembles.
 Prereq.: MUS 056.

-MUS 134: MARCHING BAND TECHNIQUE, 2 credit hrs.
+MUS 134: MARCHING BAND TECHNIQUEs, 2 credit hrs.

 The organization, training, and music for marching bands in public schools.
 Precision marching techniques are emphasized, as well as traditional formation techniques.
 Arranging, instrumentation, charting, and drill techniques are covered.